achulkov2/Parallel_P_Exam/README.md

 My program looks through the list of posts and seeks out the author of the post, getting his user id if it is given and his username otherwise.
 However there are users, who cannot be found in the user logs (my presumption is that they deleted their accounts), as well as different users with the same username.
 That raises difficulties in the case when two users, for whom only the username is given in the post log, share the same name, as they are practically impossible to distinguish.
-In this case I assume that it is the same user, as the scenario of one person with only the username known leaving multiple comments is in my opinion more likely than username collisions.
+In this case I assume that it is the same user, as the scenario of one person with only the username known leaving multiple comments on the same post is in my opinion more likely than username collisions.